BDGKK/Military_Webapp/README.md

 - Install and Setup Node.js on your computer (https://nodejs.org/en/download/)
 - Create a folder and enter 'node init -y' to initialize it as a Node.js App
 - Install and Setup Git on your computer (https://git-scm.com/download/)
+    - Use the same account as your github repository
 - Setup the git folder to use this repository
+- Make you are signed in to your GitHub account in your browser
 - Pull the code from this repository into the folder using 'git pull'
 - Open your IDE or Code Editor and install these modules
     - cors